TrebledJ/trebledj.github.io/archive/posts/03-feeling-boisterous/2021-08-20-feeling-boisterous-on-a-chilly-night-while-walking-home-after-a-long-day-at-school.md

 ---
 title:  "Feeling Boisterous On A Chilly Night While Walking Home After A Long Day At School"
-description: "...during winter ...in a silent neighbourhood ...with the entire road to yourself."
+excerpt: "...during winter ...in a silent neighbourhood ...with the entire road to yourself."
 updated: "2022-07-26"
 tags:
   - electronic